mint-lang/mint/README.md

 Project Status
 --------------
-The project is in alpha stage: we are still tweaking the language and standard library.
+The project is in development, we are still tweaking the language and standard library.

+There are two bigger applications which can be used as examples / learning material:

+* the Mint website (~3100 LOC) [SOURCE](https://github.com/mint-lang/mint-website)
+* the Mint implementation of [reaworld.io](https://github.com/gothinkster/realworld) (~3300 LOC) - [DEMO](https://mint-realworld.netlify.com) [SOURCE](https://github.com/mint-lang/mint-realworld)

 Installing
 ----------